onur2677/onur2677/README.md

 👨‍💻 I'm a Senior Software Developer currently working at CCR, specializing in IoT, video call solutions, and web development.
 With a passion for innovation and problem-solving, I thrive in dynamic environments where I can contribute to cutting-edge projects.

+### 🎓 Education
+- M.Sc. in Computer Engineering
+- B.Sc in Management Information Systems
+- B.A. in Sociology
+- A.S. in Computer Programming

 ### 🌐 IoT Projects:
 - Programmable Relay Unit Device and IoT Automation System projects at RTM Electronics.
 - Elevator Control Server project at Interra Technology.